 - The first stage consists of generating the 3D model with any design software, such as Solidworks or Catia.
 The 3D model needs to be exported in STL format.

 - In file preparation, the model is configured using a slicing software including all the printing requirements.
 This configuration will contain the material selection and the nozzle size.
-The software also separates the model into layers, and the printing quality, and movement commands can be configured.
+The software also separates the model into layers, and you can configure the printing quality, and movement commands.

 - The printing phase is the deposition of the melted plastic.